Theatre Chevruta: a Jewish Readers Theatre presents a season of comedy.

 Tickets: General admission $20, JCC members $15, students/seniors $10.
 JCC members, purchase tickets online in advance and your ticket is only $10.
 A link to purchase tickets online will be available on this website.

-Auditions will be held for Cantorial on Tuesday, September 20th and Wednesday, September 21st, from 7:00pm-9:00pm.
+Auditions will be open to all interested.
+During the auditions a short reading will be given to each participant, audition monologues are welcomed.
+Auditions for Cantorial will be held on Tuesday, September 20th and Wednesday, September 21st, from 7:00pm-9:00pm.

 - Warren Ives – 29, high-paid worker at Shearson Lehman.
 Not Jewish.
 Romantically involved with Lesley.